carlocav/NaiveBayesClassifiers/README.md

 # NaiveBayesClassifiers
-My implementation of Gaussian and Bernoulli Naive Bayes classifiers
+My implementation of Gaussian and Bernoulli Naive Bayes classifiers and comparison with scikit-learn's implementation.